 Since its debut in 1976, the Japanese comedy manga has been the longest-running series in the history of “Weekly Shonen Jump” magazine.
-The story is about the crazy and humorous gag-driven adventures of the policeman “Kankichi Ryotsu”.
-It is regarded as the best manga series of the Jump Magazine in the 80s and has become a classic and highly praised.
+The story is about the crazy and humorous gag-driven adventures of the policeman “Kankichi Ryotsu.”
+It is regarded as the best manga series in Jump Magazine in the 80s and has become a classic and highly praised.

 5. Detective Conan/ Case Closed (1 billion & 40 million sold)

 Many people are fond of the lovely detective boy, Conan.
-Since its first release in issue no.5 of “Weekly Shonen Sunday” magazine in 1994, it has become the longest manga series of the magazine and still maintains the popularity until today.
-The story was about a high school detective, Shinichi Kudo, who was accidentally poisoned into a child by a black organization and he continued to solve tremendous detective cases by his intelligence.
+Since its first release in issue no.5 of “Weekly Shonen Sunday” magazine in 1994, it has become the longest manga series in the magazine and still maintains its popularity today.
+The story was about a high school detective, Shinichi Kudo, who was accidentally poisoned into a child by a black organization, and he continued to solve tremendous detective cases with his intelligence.

 6. Naruto (1 billion & 35 million sold)

-“Naruto” is one of the most successful “ninja” manga series in Japan.
-The story is about a boy called Naruto Uzumaki, who was striking to be a successful “ninja” (a mercenary in feudal Japan) and had to cope with many battles.
+“Naruto” is one of Japan’s most successful “ninja” manga series.
+The story is about a boy called Naruto Uzumaki, who was struck as a successful “ninja” (a mercenary in feudal Japan) and had to cope with many battles.
 The growing process lets him treasure the friendship and the ties among apprentices and family.
-The plot mentions many details about the ninja origin, folktale, traditions, religion homage and so on.
+The plot details the ninja origin, folktale, traditions, religious homage, etc.

 7. Oishinbo (1 billion & 30 million sold)

 “Oishinbo” represents the best gourmet manga in Japan.
-It is about adventures of culinary journalists “Yamaoka Shiro” and “Kurita Yuko”.
-A number of gourmets are covered, ranging from Japan, Western, Chinese, Asian, vegetarian and family dishes.
-Unlike other ordinary gourmet comics showing a sloppy introduction of cuisines, “Oishinbo” will definitely impress you due to its fascinating narratives.
+It is about the adventures of culinary journalists “Yamaoka Shiro” and “Kurita Yuko.”
+Several gourmets are covered, ranging from Japanese, Western, Chinese, Asian, vegetarian, and family dishes.
+Unlike ordinary gourmet comics showing a sloppy introduction to cuisines, “Oishinbo” will impress you due to its fascinating narratives.

 8. Slam Dunk (1 billion & 20 million sold)

 The manga is about the basketball life of a juvenile delinquent, Sakuragi Hanamichi.
-The first edition of issue no. 21-23 has reached the highest record of 2.5 millions.
-Besides, it obtained the best manga award in “the Best 100 Japanese Media Arts” in 2006 Japan Media Arts Festival.
-In a survey by “Davinci” magazine, it was also selected by comic artists, critics, bookstore staff and readers as the top comics in the past half century of manga history in Japan.
+The first edition of issue no. 21-23 has reached the highest record of 2.5 million.
+Besides, it obtained the best manga award in “the Best 100 Japanese Media Arts” at the 2006 Japan Media Arts Festival.
+In a survey by “Davinci” magazine, it was also selected by comic artists, critics, bookstore staff, and readers as the top comics in Japan’s past half-century of manga history.

 9. Fist of the North Star (1 billion sold)

-The story is set in a post-apocalyptic future after a nuclear war in the 1990s and dominated by bands of lawless thieves and violence.
-A muscular hero Kenshiro, the successor of martial arts “Hokuto Shinken”, fought against various ravagers.
-The manga was originally released in “Weekly Shounen Jump” (Shueisha) from issue no. 41 in 1983 to issue no. 35 in 1988.
-It is regarded as a masterpiece of both the “Weekly Shounen Jump” magazine in the 1980s, and the best works of the comic artist “Haratetsuo”.
+The story is set in a post-apocalyptic future after a nuclear war in the 1990s and is dominated by bands of lawless thieves and violence.
+A muscular hero Kenshiro, the successor of martial arts “Hokuto Shinken,” fought against various ravagers.
+The manga was initially released in “Weekly Shounen Jump” (Shueisha) from issue no. 41 in 1983 to issue no. 35 in 1988.
+It is regarded as a masterpiece of the “Weekly Shounen Jump” magazine in the 1980s and the best work of the comic artist “Haratetsuo.”
 Apart from tankoubon (separate volume), various special editions such as collection and paperback were published and proved the manga’s popularity.

 10. Touch (1 billion sold)

-“Touch” was a story about the twin of high school boys who were baseball players and at the same time fell in love with their best friend.
-The plots were not only about exciting baseball life but also about romantic and puppy love.
-That’s why it was so popular by people who even never play baseball.
-The manga has a similar style of another comics “Nine” published in “Weekly Shonen Sunday, special issue” but “Touch” has generated a brilliant selling record.
+“Touch” was a story about twin high school boys who were baseball players and at the same time fell in love with their best friend.
+The plots were not only about exciting baseball life but also romantic and puppy love.
+That’s why it was so favored by people who never played baseball.
+The manga has a similar style to another comic, “Nine,” published in “Weekly Shonen Sunday, special issue,” but “Touch” has generated a brilliant selling record.

 11. Doraemon (1 billion sold)

-Perhaps people from not only Japan but worldwide are so familiar with the lovely character “Doraemon” from the manga.
-Even it was just a robotic cat and traveled back from the 22nd century, “Doraemon” was the best friend of the timid and naive boy Nobita and always used numerous gadgets to help him avoid being bullied by classmates.
-We all know that “Doraemon” story is fictitious and its incredible gadgets are unrealistic but we just love to dream and wish they are all true.
+Perhaps people from not only in Japan but worldwide are so familiar with the lovely character “Doraemon” from the manga.
+Even though it was just a robotic cat and traveled back from the 22nd century, “Doraemon” was the best friend of the timid and naive boy Nobita and always used numerous gadgets to help him avoid being bullied by classmates.
+We all know that the “Doraemon” story is fictitious, and its incredible devices are unrealistic, but we love to dream and wish they are all true.

 12. Astro Boy (1 billion sold)

-“Astro Boy” is about a robot created in a futuristic 21 century, performing as a hero to fight against evil and crimes by his extraordinary power and also having an excellent interaction with humans with true emotions.
-The first release was in 1951 and in 1966.
-It was then adapted into an animation which was the first animated television series in Japan and became famed worldwide.
+“Astro Boy” is about a robot created in a futuristic 21 century, performing as a hero to fight against evil and crimes with his extraordinary power and having an excellent interaction with humans with genuine emotions.
+The first release was in 1951 and 1966.
+It was then adapted into an animation, the first animated television series in Japan, and became famed worldwide.

 13. The Kindaichi Case Files (90 million sold)

-Speaking of detective manga series, many people would definitely remember “The Kindaichi Case Files”.
-The high school student, Kindaichi Hajime” was a talented detective and expert at crime solving of various mysterious cases.
-His good friends like Nanase Miyuki (his classmate) and Kenmochi Isamu (police inspector) are also the main characters in the story.
-“The Kindaichi Case Files” manga is undoubtedly the pioneer of Japanese mystery manga and has aroused Japanese people’s interest in detective types of manga plots, especially the “closed circle” cases.
+Speaking of detective manga series, many people would remember “The Kindaichi Case Files.”
+The high school student, Kindaichi Hajime” was a talented detective and expert at crime solving various mysterious cases.
+His good friends Nanase Miyuki (his classmate) and Kenmochi Isamu (police inspector) are the main characters in the story.
+“The Kindaichi Case Files” is undoubtedly the pioneer of Japanese mystery manga and has aroused Japanese people’s interest in detective types of manga plots, especially the “closed circle” cases.

 14. JoJo’s Bizarre Adventure (90 million sold)

 “JoJo’s Bizarre Adventure” was issued from 1986 to 2004 by “Weekly Shonen Jump” (Shueisha) magazine.
 And it has been continuously published in “Ultra Jump” teenage magazine since 2005.
-The popular manga is about the multigenerational tales of heroic Joester family from 200 centuries ago to modern world.
-The manga’s theme is “Praise for life” which is embraced by its plots of friendship among the characters, the brave and invincible wills against evil in their never-ended battles.
-It is a great manga for teenagers especially boys.
+The popular manga is about the multigenerational tales of the heroic Joester family from 200 centuries ago to the modern world.
+The manga’s theme is “Praise for life,” which is embraced by its plots of friendship among the characters, the brave and invincible wills against evil in their never-ended battles.
+It is an excellent manga for teenagers, especially boys.

 15. Sazae-san (86 million sold)

-The famous manga “Sazae-san” by Hasegawa Machiko was firstly released as a four-panel manga in the local newspaper, Fukunichi Shinbun in post-war.
+The famous manga “Sazae-san” by Hasegawa Machiko was firstly released as a four-panel manga in the local newspaper, Fukunichi Shinbun, in post-war.
 It was also adapted into television animation.
-Through the ordinary life of the Sazae family, it reflected the general living of Japanese after the WWII and during the economic recovery period.
-Later on, the manga plots focused on satirizing common social issues in Japan.
+The ordinary life of the Sazae family reflected the general living of the Japanese after WWII and during the economic recovery period.
+Later, the manga plots focused on satirizing common social issues in Japan.

 16. Captain Tsubasa (82 million sold)

-“Captain Tsubasa” is about the football life of a talented player, Tsubasa Oozora, including the plots of friendship with his teammates, training, tournaments and rivalry with opponents, as well as the skills and fun of playing soccer.
-The release of manga series was amid the prosperous development of football in Japan.
-The popular manga did enhance people’s enthusiasm towards football and inspired more youngsters to be professional football players.
+“Captain Tsubasa” is about the football life of a talented player, Tsubasa Oozora, including the plots of friendship with his teammates, training, tournaments, and rivalry with opponents, as well as the skills and fun of playing soccer.
+The manga series was released amid the successful development of football in Japan.
+The popular manga did enhance people’s enthusiasm toward football and inspired more youngsters to be professional football players.

 17. Bleach (82 million sold)

-“Bleach” was about a high school student Kurosaki Ichigo who could always see ghosts and one time he accidentally obtained the energy of Rukia Kuchiki, Soul Reaper (Dead God).
-Then he started an adventure for his new mission to protect innocent mankind against evils.
-The manga by Time Kubo has been adapted into animation and TV game.
-It has been publishing in “Weekly Shonen Jump” (Shueisha) magazine since 2001.
+“Bleach” was about a high school student Kurosaki Ichigo who could always see ghosts, and one time he accidentally obtained the energy of Rukia Kuchiki, Soul Reaper (Dead God).
+Then he started an adventure on his new mission to protect innocent humanity against evils.
+The manga by Time Kubo has been adapted into animation and TV games.
+It has been published in “Weekly Shonen Jump” (Shueisha) magazine since 2001.

 18. Hajime no Ippo/ The First Step (75.5 million sold)

-The boxing manga by George Morikawa firstly released in “Weekly Shonen Jump” (Shueisha) magazine in 1989.
+The boxing manga by George Morikawa has firstly released in “Weekly Shonen Jump” (Shueisha) magazine in 1989.
 The story was about a high school boy Makunouchi Ippo who was busy helping his mother fish charter business.
-One day he was bullied by other students and a professional boxer, Takamura Mamoru, saved him and coincidently found his boxing talents and invited him to join the Kamogawa Gym to start Morikawa’s boxing life.
-The manga plots included various challenges for the boy to become a professional boxing player, the narratives of how to stay strong and fight the opponents, and the relationship with other people in the story.
+One day he was bullied by other students, and a professional boxer, Takamura Mamoru, saved him, coincidently found his boxing talents, and invited him to join the Kamogawa Gym to start Morikawa’s boxing life.
+The manga plots included challenges for the boy to become a professional boxing player, the narratives of how to stay strong and fight the opponents, and the relationship with other people in the story.